srsudar/android-should-know/README.md

-> Tools and libraries Android programmers should know about.

-## Overview

-I've been working with Android for several years, and yet I still encounter libraries or tools I wish I'd known about earlier.

-This repo aggregates such tools by providing links to resources that Android programmers should know are available, even if they never use them.
+> Tools and libraries Android programmers should know about, even if they don't use them.

 ## Testing